AbuTalha3/vet-clinic-database/README.md

 # 📖 [Vet_Clinic_Database] <a name="about-project"></a>

 > It is a project that stores the data of a vet clinic where the animals are brought for treatment.
-There is a database about the animals including their age, name and traits etc.
+There is a database about the animals including their age, name and traits, etc.There are a number of tables including owners of the animals, type of pets, and specialties of vets.

 **[Vet_Clinic_Database]** is a...